Manufacturing Operator Visa Sponsorship Jobs in New Mexico

 Which visa types are most common for manufacturing operator roles in New Mexico?

-The H-1B is the most commonly used visa for manufacturing operator roles that require a bachelor's degree in engineering, materials science, or a closely related field.
+The H-1B visa is the most commonly used visa for manufacturing operator roles that require a bachelor's degree in engineering, materials science, or a closely related field.
 Roles that don't require a degree-level specialty occupation may be pursued through the EB-3 immigrant visa category via PERM labor certification, which some larger New Mexico manufacturers have used for production and assembly positions.

 Which cities in New Mexico have the most manufacturing operator sponsorship jobs?